On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Real Data Node Classification: Additional Details

-\paragraph{Dataset Statistics} We experiment with a variety of the most popular graph node classification datasets, including homopilic and heterophilic datasets of various sizes.
-We adapt the literature standard split configurations for each dataset.
+\paragraph{Dataset Statistics} We experiment with a variety of the most popular graph node classification datasets, including homophilic and heterophilic datasets of various sizes.
+We adapt the literature standard split configurations for each dataset: for the heterophilic datasets, we adopt the 60/20/20 random splits of \citet{pei2020geomgcn}; for the citation networks, we use the Planetoid splits of \citet{yang2016revisiting}; and for the ogbn-arxiv dataset, we use the fixed splits of \citet{hu2021opengraphbenchmarkdatasets}.
 The comprehensive dataset statistics and split configurations are in Tables \ref{table:dataset_structure} and \ref{table:dataset_splits}.

 \paragraph{Hyperparameter Selection and Model Architecture} Model training hyperparameters were selected through a grid search, optimizing performance on the full Cora dataset as the evaluation metric.
 The same hyperparameters were consistently applied across all datasets and subgraph sizes to ensure fairness and comparability.
-We employed the Adam optimizer with hyperparameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+We employed the Adam optimizer with default hyperparameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 To enhance regularization and convergence, we incorporated a dropout ratio \citep{srivastava2014dropout} and a weight decay parameter \citep{krogh1991simple}, as detailed in Table \ref{table:hyperparameters}.
 We utilized the classical fourth-order Runge-Kutta solver \citep{runge1895numerische, butcher2008numerical} for all GNDE evaluations, as it provides a favorable balance between computational efficiency and accuracy.